How to Stop Sweaty Hands in Australia: What Works & What Doesn’t

 How much does hyperhidrosis treatment cost in Australia?

-Botox treatments range from $600-$1,200, prescription antiperspirants cost $30-$80, and iontophoresis sessions are $50-$100 each.
+Exact costs depend on treatment area and individual assessment, prescription antiperspirants cost $30-$80, and iontophoresis sessions are $50-$100 each.
 Some private health insurance may cover portions of medical treatments.